 German chancellor Angela Merkel and US President Barack Obama held talks in the White House, touching upon a whole range of issues.
 Merkel’s visit is aimed at improving US-German relations, which have been far from perfect for quite some time.

+Mark Weisbrot from the Center for Economic and Policy Research believes it is understandable why many people in Germany, along with Merkel, do not want to constantly support Europe’s struggling economies the way the US wants them to.
+“In fact, if you look at it more closely, it’s the big banks that are really being bailed out, so a lot of this resentment is not right wing, it’s very understandable,” he said.
 “You can see Obama’s pressing for this, because he just wants the problem to be papered over and kicked down the road, but it’s not as easy for the German government to go along with that,” added Weisbrot.